Truck drivers — and long-haul drivers in particular — are subject to unique job-related stressors that can lead to

 - Stick to a schedule – Research studies point to sleep quality as an increasingly important indicator of mental and physical health.
 While not always possible, a predictable or routine schedule makes it easier to keep your sleep pattern in check.
 That can go a long way toward preventing you from falling asleep while driving.

 - Don’t skip vacations – No matter what type of job or what kind of work you do, it’s important to take blocks of time off to decompress and focus on other aspects of your life that you enjoy.
 If traveling is not affordable —or a road trip is the last thing on your mind — spend your time at home, relaxing with family, friends, and the pastimes you enjoy.

-- Embrace electronic logs – Even if you’re not a fan of electronic logs, they can be useful in helping prevent burnout and overwork.
+- Embrace electronic logs – Even if you’re not a fan of electronic logs, they can be useful in helping prevent truck drivers burnout and overwork.
 They also put drivers on a level playing field, meaning you no longer have to stress about whether someone else is making more money by putting in extra hours on the road while you’re resting.